railslove/ebicsbox/docs/docker.md

 - Start the cluster with `docker-compose up` and check for errors once everything is started. <br>
   If you decide to use the internal DBs, use `docker-compose -f docker-compose.yml -f docker-compose.with_db.yml up`

 _Note:_ If you start the cluster for the first time, the worker and web will give out a lot of errors while the database is being setup.
-This should stop
+This should stop once the db is up and running.

 ## Check if everything is running